 However, an experienced disability claims lawyer will know exactly how to fill out an application for individual coverage and will get it right.
 This is extremely useful to the insured.
 There is nothing worse than buying an insurance policy, paying the premiums and, when you need the insurance because you have a claim and you need the benefits, finding out a mistake or omission on the insurance application means you will not receive those benefits.
-When you hire Abell and Capitan Law, you will have a lawyer who knows how to handle this situation and can make sure the application is filled out correctly.
+When you hire Capitan Law, you will have a lawyer who knows how to handle this situation and can make sure the application is filled out correctly.

 Why Choose Us?

 With our help, you may select the right individual insurance, fill out the application correctly, stay current with your premiums and then suddenly you have an accident that keeps you out of work for months.
 In this case, you will file a claim.
 We help you with that, too.
 We know exactly what disability insurance companies are looking for in terms of medical documentation, and we will provide a satisfactory explanation of how the injury prevents you from working.
 Even then, your claim gets denied.